 Any area where a mandatory isolation or quarantine is in effect or a person is or has been infected with a communicable illness within the previous 14-days of the scheduled arrival at the SBR, will be categorized as HIGH RISK.

-The BSA is offering a one-time exception in effect for portions of the AHMR until August 31, 2020, to facilitate long term camping.
+The BSA offered a one-time exception in effect for portions of the AHMR until August 31, 2020, to facilitate long term camping.

-- We recommend that in the summer of 2020, individuals with higher risk for severe Covid-19 as defined by the Centers for Disease Control and Prevention, stay home.
+- We still recommend that in the summer of 2021, individuals with higher risk for severe Covid-19 as defined by the Centers for Disease Control and Prevention, stay home.

 The Summit requires that all participants provide proof of completion of the BSA swim check prior to arrival.
 It is up to the crew to validate swimmer status.
 We would recommend looking back at the Scout’s completion of various BSA requirements over the last 15 months to confirm his/her swimmer status: